mantidproject/documents/Design/Anaconda.md

 Anaconda builds a software environment of its own with little dependencies on the system.
-This allows for a single linux binary distribution that works for different flavors of linux systems (dertainly 32bit system and 64bit system needs different binaries).
+This allows for a single linux binary distribution that works for different flavors of linux systems (certainly 32bit system and 64bit system needs different binaries).
 Windows and OSX need their own binaries as well.

 ##Selected Use cases##